alexpnt/alexpnt.github.io/site/source/_posts/mount-cifs-shares.md

 */mnt/shared/* is the local folder that will be mounted

-*-o username=alexpnt,password=cifs2017* are the authentication credentials
+*-o username=myusername,password=mypassword * are the authentication credentials

 __Disclaimer:__ You might need to install CIFS utilities before attempting to run the above command.